Best tips for Bwindi Forest and Gorilla Safari in Uganda

 After 30 minutes drive by our vehicle, we start the hike through the forest that, as we come through, becomes very deep and ‘’impenetrable’’ so the Rangers have to open a path with their machete while there is an incredible silence around us.

-After 1 hour of quite challenging hiking through the dense vegetation, we finally reach the “trackers” that every day follow the gorillas family.
-In a while, climbing up a thick and steep hill of plants and trees, we meet ”our” incredible gorillas family.
+In almost 1 hour of quite challenging hiking through the dense vegetation, we finally reach the “trackers” that every day follow the gorillas family.
+In a few minutes, climbing up a thick and steep hill of plants and trees, we meet ”our” marvellous gorillas family.

-Unfortunately, the time flies and after one hour, we have to leave the primates behind us in the dense vegetation and go back to the vehicle, but doesn’t matter because we are happy for this incredible experience.
+Unfortunately, the time flies and after one hour, we have to leave the primates behind us in the dense vegetation and go back the vehicle.
+Even though we’d like to stay longer, we are happy anyway for this incredible experience.
 See you again!

 1) When to go